Features and Benefits of the Archer™ CSR Total Shoulder System

-A departure from the status quo, the Catalyst CSR system is uniquely engineered to help patients of all ages.
+A departure from the status quo, the Archer CSR system is uniquely engineered to help patients of all ages.
 The unique TSA system offers precision and reproducibility in accurate joint line restoration while preserving the patient’s bone and soft tissue.

 Innovative, Anatomic Components

 - Multiplanar for load sharing and inherent stability

 - Press Fit component now available for speed and convenience